-Want to reap the benefits of solar power without the bulky panels?
+Want to reap the benefits of solar power but don't love the look of traditional panels?
 Consider investing in building-integrated photovoltaic products, which are designed to blend in with your home's architecture.

 A few racks of photovoltaic panels mounted on your roof have become an environmental badge of honor, but as PV technology becomes more efficient, easier to install and price-competitive, aesthetic solar options are increasingly about having more power with less bulk.

 The latest generation of solar products integrates photovoltaic cells with traditional building materials, such as roof shingles or slates, so they are part of the building, not an add-on.
 These products are best suited for new construction or new roofing projects rather than retrofits.
 While it's not necessary to cover your entire roof with solar slates or shingles to power your house, as with conventional PV panels, your roof does need to face south, southeast or southwest.

 BIPV (building-integrated photovoltaics) cost more per watt than conventional bolt-on multicrystalline silicon panels — $7 to $10/watt compared to $3/watt — but manufacturers emphasize that because the PV modules also protect a house from the elements, consumers get two functions for the price of one, which saves on labor and materials.